TomFern/devops-course-module2/5-pipeline/README.md

    - End-to-end tests
 3. Ensure the pipeline runs without errors

+## Tips

-Check pipeline.png in this directory to see an example.
+- Check pipeline.png in this folder to see an example.
+- If you have trouble running `app.py` in CI try using `nohup python app.py &`

-Optionally, if you have time you may implement optimization techniques discussed on Module 1
+- If you have time you may implement optimization techniques discussed on Module 1